-- Driveways and verge crossover colours must be complementary to the main dwelling and constructed from natural tones such as grey, charcoal and sandstone. - Driveways and verge crossovers may not be constructed of plain grey or stencilled concrete or asphalt.
-Materials such as exposed aggregate, brick paving and oxide coloured concrete must be provided. - Driveways and verge crossovers shall be constructed prior to occupancy.
-The driveway crossing the verge between the property boundary and the kerb shall be a maximum width or 3 metres. - All crossovers in verges that contain trees installed or retained by LWP shall be constructed so that the trees are not damaged or removed unless approved by Cessnock City Council.
+Driveways and verge crossover colours must be complementary to the main dwelling and constructed from natural tones such as grey, charcoal and sandstone.

+Driveways and verge crossovers may not be constructed of plain grey concrete, stencilled concrete or asphalt.
+Materials such as exposed aggregate, brick paving and oxide coloured concrete must be utilised.

+Driveways and verge crossovers shall be constructed prior to occupancy.
+The driveway crossing the verge between the property boundary and the kerb shall be kept to a minimum.

+Crossovers shall be constructed without causing damage to the garden beds/trees.
+LWP must be notified if garden beds/trees are to be relocated.